xylops/MERNBoilersplate/README.md

-MERN Boilersplate
+MERN Boilersplate with basic auth

 Frontend
 * React
 * Redux
+* Redux-logger
-* React-router-redux
+* Connedt-react-router
 * Webpack
+* Bootstrap
+* Jquery

 Backend
 * Nodejs
 * Mongodb (mongoose)
 * Express

-Further dependencies info look at package.json
+* JsonWebToken
+* Bcryptjs
+* Winston

+Redis in the package.json could be remove but I just include it for further usage

 How to use
 * "npm run dev" for development (localhost:9000)